The Lady's Dressing Room

 "The Lady's Dressing Room" is a poem written by Jonathan Swift first published in 1732.
 In the poem, Strephon sneaks into his sweetheart Celia's dressing room while she is away only to become disillusioned at how filthy and smelly it is.
 Swift uses this poem to satirize both women's vain attempts to match an ideal image and men's expectation that the illusion be real.
-For the poem's grotesque treatment of bodily functions, Swift was slandered by literary critics and psychoanalyzed as suffering from "the excremental vision".
+For the grotesque treatment of bodily functions in this poem and in other works, Swift has been posthumously diagnosed as suffering from neurosis and the poem is considered an exemplar of Swift's "excremental vision".

 Summary

 The poem was written by Jonathan Swift, who was most famous for his book Gulliver's Travels.
 This author was a satirist to the core.
 He mocked, vexed, and made comical political commentary.
 Thomas Sheridan called him "a man whose original genius and uncommon talents have raised him, in the general estimation, above all other writers of the age".